Creating an Instance Pool

 Using the Console

-- Open the navigation menu.
-Under Core Infrastructure, go to Compute and click Instance Pools.
+- Open the navigation menu and click Compute.
+Under Compute, click Instance Pools.

 Click Create Instance Pool.

 On the Add Basic Details page, do the following:

 - Select the compartment to create the instance pool in.